johnaidenrohde/johnaidenrohde.github.io/index.md

 # Welcome!

  My name is Aiden and this is my personal website, a place to link together my online profiles and host a few of my personal projects.
-Technically my first name is John, but only the government calls me that.
+For the avoidance of doubt, my first name is really John, but only the government calls me that.

  ---